supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Review
-In this lab, you have completed:
+In this lab, you have completed the following tasks:
 - Set a conditional access policy to block an user from accessing Office 365
 - Use What if to test conditional access policies
 - Configure sign in frequency controls using a conditional access policy